 With tools like Google translate it is possible to rely on automated translation but this is not optimal if you are serious about making in-roads into that target market.
 The automated translators are not perfect, they are good for simple, straight forward content but will miss subtle nuances of the language.
 This page for example will not translate very well in Google translate, the language used is too complex, so if you plan on relying on automated translation make sure your content uses very simple and short sentences.
 Also many people will not favour translated pages.
 So unfortunately you should budget in the cost of employing human translated content.
 High quality localisation will give you much better results for your SEO and improve user confidence in your websites content.

 If you produce different sections for different languages then one of the most important things that you are going to want to do is to set up hreflang tags correctly.
 This is a small piece of code that is not visible to users but that search engines see and use to determine what language your content is in. for example the hreflang tag for French will look like this:

 <link rel="alternate" href="idiglocal.co.uk" hreflang="en-gb" /> <link rel="alternate" href="idiglocal.co.uk/fr/" hreflang="fr-fr" />

 If you wish to target a particular language you will need to include this in the head section of your web pages telling search engines which web page is an alternative version of it in a different language.
 Note that the English UK version hreflang tag is also included.

 So if you want to target new export markets some heavy investment in creating new content and implementing a online presence structure.
 You have one website and you should be investing in SEO and also in content creation for your current target market.
-For International SEO you wil need to create new content, possibly in a different language.
+For International SEO you will need to create new content, possibly in a different language.
 For large sites this is obviously extremely time consuming.
-The best strategy is to look at what products or services will most likely result in conversions and start their, start small and work your way up, essentially the same as what you will have probably done with your current website.
+The best strategy is to look at what products or services will most likely result in conversions and start there, start small and work your way up, essentially the same as what you will have probably done with your current website.